xohdik/Restaurant-Ordering-system/README.md

 - `restaurant.db` - SQLite database file

  How to Run
-1. Install Qt5 development environment
+1. Install Qt5 or Android Emulator, Swift ios for development environment
 2. Open `hello.pro` in Qt Creator
 3. Build and run the project